tolis-e/jQuery-Mobile-Progress-Bar-with-Percentage/jQuery-Mobile-Progress-Bar-with-Percentage/README.md

 	Step 1
 	-------

 	Include the following CSS and JS files inside the head section of your HTML file.
-Note that you can use local copies of the jQuery and jQuery Mobile CSS and JS files instead of the CDN hosted ones.
+Please note that you can use local copies of the jQuery and jQuery Mobile CSS and JS files instead of the CDN hosted ones.

 	<!-- /jQuery Mobile 1.2.0 CSS file -->